coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 Let me pin out few points here:

-* It is talking about a `UILabel` but I don't know whether it is `titleLabel` or some other one.
+* It is talking about a **UILabel** but I don't know whether it is *titleLabel* or some other one.
 * Which particular constraints it is breaking, we can have multiple width constraints.
-* The last line which is `Will attempt to recover by breaking constraint ...` means Autolayout engine will discard this constraint.
+* The last line which is **Will attempt to recover by breaking constraint ...** means Autolayout engine will discard this constraint.

-Let resume our discussion, the biggest problem in debugging `NSLayoutConstraints` is finding the correct view. `Xcode` uses a label’s text, a button’s title, or a text field’s placeholder to identify these views and so we are able to find that this constraint belong to `titleLabel` as
+Let resume our discussion, the biggest problem in debugging **NSLayoutConstraints** is finding the correct view. **Xcode** uses a label’s text, a button’s title, or a text field’s placeholder to identify these views and so we are able to find that this constraint belong to *titleLabel* as

 ```bash
 <NSLayoutConstraint:0x60800008c4e0 UILabel:0x7fbbc95067b0'Testing out NSLayoutConst...'.width == UIView:0x7fbbc9506a40.width   (active)>"
 ```
-Focus on `Testing out NSLayoutConst...'` which is the text we have setup on `titleLabel`.
+Focus on **Testing out NSLayoutConst...'** which is the text we have setup on *titleLabel*.
 Hence most of views can be found out like this way.

 > What about the other views?

-`Symbolic breakpoints` are here for rescue.
+**Symbolic breakpoints** are here for rescue.
 The error log say

 ```
 Make a symbolic breakpoint at UIViewAlertForUnsatisfiableConstraints to catch this in the debugger.
 The methods in the UIConstraintBasedLayoutDebugging category on UIView listed in <UIKit/UIView.h> may also be helpful.
 ```

-when I was looking for how to create `symbolic breakpoints`, I tried everything but no success, then [stackOverflow](http://stackoverflow.com/questions/26389273/how-to-trap-on-uiviewalertforunsatisfiableconstraints){:target="_blank"} comes for rescue.
+when I was looking for how to create **symbolic breakpoints**, I tried everything but no success, then [stackOverflow](http://stackoverflow.com/questions/26389273/how-to-trap-on-uiviewalertforunsatisfiableconstraints){:target="_blank"} comes for rescue.

 This post also started assuming I know how to create breakpoints.
-Finally I found the crux.
+Finally I found the crux i.e.

+* Goto Breakpoint Navigator **cmd+7**
+* Click the Add (+) button in the lower left corner
+* Select Add Symbolic Breakpoint from the option
+* Where it says Symbol just type in **UIViewAlertForUnsatisfiableConstraints**

+The steps are shown in the figure below.

 <figure>
   <div class="large">